 - 1stCMC arthroplasty.

 - Elbow dislocations.

 - Triceps repair.

 - Return to work.

 - And more!

 So, what is the occupational therapy definition?
-Occupational therapy is the only profession which helps people in all stages of life.
-Schedule an appointment with JOI today to meet one our occupational therapists and receive expert care.
+Occupational therapy is the only profession that helps people in all stages of life.
+Schedule an appointment with JOI today to meet one of our occupational therapists and receive expert care.